edwinfinch/ios-mediaplayer-lag-demo/README.md

 The line which is viewable within the project, as you may notice in that stack trace, leads to the `updateLagTestLabelText` function where the label is updated.
 This has nothing to do with the lag, so this "clue" is more of a red herring than anything.

 I have tested this on two other devices, one running iOS 11.0 and one running iOS 9.3.5, both of which the hangs I have described above do not occur whatsoever.

+## Bug Report to Apple & OpenRadar

+I have submitted this bug to Apple, and also [posted it on OpenRadar](https://openradar.appspot.com/radar?id=5033258869850112).